bloc-buster/mproc/README.md

 - (on each run, main.sh recompiles several files since it must rewrite params.h)

 ## run:
-- the program requires two runs
+- the mproc program requires two runs
 - - on the first run, the program generates partial files in the output folder
 - - on the second run, the program gathers the partial files into a complete file
 - first, run blocbuster with srun blocbuster or just ./blocbuster